mdiamond23/Defenders-of-the-Dune/README.md

 Here is a link to the game!
 [**Defenders of the Dune on Steam**](https://store.steampowered.com/app/3394870/Defenders_of_the_Dune/)

 Here are some of **Matthew Diamond's contributions** that were integral to the project.
+The code was written in 2024.

 **`AnchorBuildingManager.cs`**: Implemented **healing mechanics** for friendly units within range and manages **range indicator visualization**.
 Handles periodic healing during the **Day Phase** and dynamically toggles indicators during building interactions.
 Includes **outpost lifecycle management** to ensure proper initialization and cleanup when buildings are destroyed.